JACKSONVILLE, Fla. - A man accused of killing a father of 14 in a drunken driving crash pleaded not guilty to a DUI manslaughter charge.

 "All we are seeking is justice, although (whether) they lock him up for 20 to 100 years, it's not going to bring Alvin back, but you've got to pay for the crime you committed," Minnie McDonald, the grandmother of two of Nelson's children, said.

-Nelson’s family said they are concerned that Najee Hillsman is not remorseful after seeing him smile while the attorneys discussed the minimum possible sentence in court.
+Nelson’s family said they are concerned that Hillsman is not remorseful after seeing him smile during his arraignment while the attorneys discussed the minimum possible sentence in court.

-"For me to stand in court this morning and see this young man with a smile -- a grin -- on his face and have no remorse in the world, that just torn me and my family apart," Nelson's sister, Sharonda Scott, said.
+"For me to stand in court this morning and see this young man with a smile -- a grin -- on his face and have no remorse in the world, that just torn me and my family apart," Nelson's sister, Sharonda Scott, said at the arraignment.

 One of Nelson’s children had a message for anyone whose father is still alive.